Tiger21820/dl-model/README.md

 # Dragalia Lost Model Viewer

-A web app to view 3D models from the game Dragalia Lost4
+A web app to view 3D models from the game Dragalia Lost

 ### Note: This will stay up for as long as possible